ibm-cloud-docs/BlockStorage/expandable_block_storage.md

    {: codeblock}

-* Increase capacity on an Endurance storage volume.
+* Increase capacity on an Endurance storage volume. `XXXXXXXX` is the ID of the volume that you want to increase to `250` GBs. `189433`, `196033`, and `196093` are IDs of pricing information that is associated with the capacity and IOPS value of this volume.

    ```sh
    <?xml version="1.0" encoding="UTF-8"?>